Voices Through Time - Project update March 2022

 We must always remember that recording oral history is an ongoing endeavour.
 As history unfolds around us, we never know when we might capture an important fragment of the past.
 Over the next year, I will share a new story every month which has been uncovered during our current oral history project.
 I look forward to looking back together.

-Written by Laura Henley Harrison, JHASW OH Officer and Events Coordinator.
+Written by Laura Henley Harrison, JHASW/CHIDC OH Officer and Events Coordinator.